umadesai/TowerOfDuma/reports/update.md

 ## Goal

 Our goal for this project is to build a fun, engaging game in C++, using the SFML graphics library.
+We are planning to make a version of Tower Defense.
+Our minimum viable product is a game that allows users to place various items on towers that pop moving sprites before they make it across a road.
+Our stretch goal involves getting more creative with the kinds of tools and sprites that users can interact with.

 ## Learning Goals